 300 miles east of the Patagonian region of Argentina you will find the Falkland Islands.
 The islands unique position at the intersection of a subantarctic oceanic and tundra climate zones makes it a favourite among adventurous animal lovers.

-Five species of penguin, four species of seal, whales, albatross, falcons, some endemic bird species: the Falkland Flightless Steamer Duck, and the Striated Caracara all make their home here.
+Five species of penguins, four species of seal, whales, albatross, falcons, some endemic bird species: the Falkland Flightless Steamer Duck, and the Striated Caracara all make their home here.

 The best times to visit are between November and March and you can also wander around this British outpost with a colourful naval history.